clarkcolet/quantexa-task-coletta/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Future improvements

+-Let the user choose the axes to customise data visualisations by providing options from a list.
+-Enable zooming capabilities on the graph charts.
+-Making the graphs dynamic (e.g.: clicking on a specific bar or data point displays the relevant data on the table).
+-Implementation of averages and/or percentages.

+Implemented by Claudio Coletta